 As the benchmark assignment for this course, the candidate is required to write an 8–10-page paper applying the course principles to evaluate educational policy at the federal, state, and local level.
 The purpose of the paper is to synthesize the various elements covered in the course and textbook readings in order to promote an understanding of the effects of educational policy on the K–12 classroom.
 The paper must demonstrate proper use of current APA format by including a title page, an abstract, and a reference page with at least 5 references no older than 5 years, and proper internal citations.
 The paper must be written from a biblical worldview with Scripture references included.
 The candidate will submit the assignment through SafeAssign (MLO: A, B, C, D, E)

-Each quiz will cover the Reading & Study material for the assigned modules/weeks.
+Each quiz will cover the Learn material for the assigned modules.
 Each quiz will be open-book/open-notes, include 20–25 multiple-choice questions, and have a 2-hour time limit.
 (MLO: A, C)